Hard Liquor Alcohol Content

 - Still Alcoholic: Even liqueurs contain significant alcohol

-So if you drink 3 shots of liqueur (20% ABV), you've actually had about 1.5 shots of regular liquor worth of alcohol.
+So if you drink 2 shots of liqueur (20% ABV), you've actually had about 1 shot of regular liquor worth of alcohol.

 How Much Alcohol in a Shot?